8/11/2007

 2. Rasterize the butterfly layer.

-3. Apply Bevel and Emboss to the layer using Size: 200, Highlight white at 100% opacity and a dark red shadow at 75% opacity.
+3. Apply Bevel and Emboss to the layer using Size: 200, Highlight white at 100% opacity and a dark red shadow at 75% opacity.4.
+Stroke the layer with a orange stroke at 4 pixels in size.

 5. Apply a white inner glow to the layer at size 20.